thomasriley/observability-for-kubernetes/content/prometheus/configuring-prometheus/using-service-monitors/_index.md

     serviceMonitorSelector: prometheus
 ```

-We must update our Prometheus Resource configuration to instruct the Prometheus Operator to configure our Prometheus instance using all **ServiceMonitors** that have the **serviceMonitorSelector** Label set as **prometheus**.
+You now need to update the Prometheus Resource configuration to instruct the Prometheus Operator to configure the Prometheus instance using all **ServiceMonitors** that have the **serviceMonitorSelector** Label set as **prometheus**.

-Update the previous YAML file we created called **prometheus.yaml** and add the **serviceMonitorSelector** key to the Prometheus resource:
+Update the previous YAML file you created called **prometheus.yaml** and add the **serviceMonitorSelector** key to the Prometheus resource:

 ```yaml
   serviceMonitorSelector: